-FAST is committed to bringing life-changing treatments for AS to clinical trial within two years, but we need your help in raising $2 million by June 30, 2017.
+FAST is committed to bringing life-changing treatments for AS to clinical trial within two years, but we need your help in raising $1 million.
 Be part of history by fundraising for the Cure Angelman Now initiative.
 Join the CAN team today!

 Creating a successful fundraiser is as easy as 1-2-3.
 Check out the tools and tips below to help you reach your goal!
 Be creative, have fun, and ask everyone to support your efforts.
 Every single dollar counts in getting us closer to our goal.